karan-bhatia22/dsa-training/README.md

 > * Sort array using stacks
 > * Reverse a stack using recursion
 > * Reverse Individual words of a string

+### Day 3 - Hash Table, Hash Table use cases, Queue method usage, Arrays and Strings

+> Assignment
+> * Greedy activity selection problem variation
+>
+> Practice
+> * Check if one array is a subset of another
+> * Find pair with greatest product in the array
+> * Longest increasing consecutive subsequence